Courage is not the absence of fear. It is going forward with the face of fear.

-If there are no videos or photos, it didn’t happen!
+If there are no videos or or photos, it didn't happen!
+(According to indivisibleguide.com)

 - Technical tips: Smart phone cameras work just fine for these purposes.
 Hold your camera horizontally.
 Don’t forget to come with a full battery and some storage space.
 Higher-res is always better.
 Try to keep your videos short and sweet—we love your 5 minute videos, but others may not watch the whole thing.
 2 minutes is a great length.

 - At an event or town hall: Appoint a member of your group to be the documentarian for the day.
-Think ahead and have your documentarian find a good spot to see both a questioner and the Member of Congress.
+Think ahead and them find a good spot to see both the questioner and the Member of Congress.

 - Visiting a congressional office: Take photos of your group on your way to the office that highlight your group’s size.
 Take selfies next to signage and doorways that show where you are.
 Filming video while you are entering an office can feel aggressive, and the office may have a policy against it.
 Instead, we’d recommend filming a “selfie” video just afterwards, describing how the visit went in a few sentences.
 Ask for permission to record (if you can) before the visit.

 Shooting and Editing Video